yossisp/spektor.dev/content/blog/apollo-client-and-ssl-handshake-failure/index.md

 )
 ```

-At this point point I was quite happy and went for a break to practice my [Yo-Yo](https://www.youtube.com/watch?v=-wiNh4LLQzg) skills (Yo-Yo-ing has become trendy in our office).
+After I implemented the logic I was quite happy and went for a break to practice my [Yo-Yo](https://www.youtube.com/watch?v=-wiNh4LLQzg) skills (Yo-Yo-ing has become trendy in our office).

 I returned to my work station in order to finish the task: polish the server logic which handles authentication.
 Eventually I was done.